Home Majors Interior Architecture

-Interior Architecture Degree
+Interior Architecture

 Students study the design of interior spaces with an emphasis on structural systems, building codes, spatial planning, and how environments affect human behavior and wellbeing.
 Graduates typically pursue careers in interior architecture firms, commercial real estate, healthcare facility design, and hospitality design.
 Unlike decorating, this field involves structural modifications and requires technical knowledge of building systems.

-What Interior Architecture Graduates Do
+What Interior Architecture graduates do

 Your degree in Interior Architecture prepares you to shape the spaces where people live and work, moving far beyond just picking paint colors.
 You’ll likely begin as an interior designer, spending your days creating detailed construction documents in CAD, sourcing materials that meet building codes, and coordinating with contractors on-site to bring your vision to life.